GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 # Standalone Editor Tutorial

-This tutorial shows you how to create a standalone story editor using react that works without any CMS.
-You will implement the following functionalities while following this tutorial.

-- Saving stories to browser's local storage.
+This tutorial explains how to create a standalone story editor using React that works without any CMS.
+It encompasses saving stories to the browser's local storage as well as previewing created stories.
-- Showing preview of the story created.

-## STEP 1: Setting up the editor with minimum config
+## Step 1: Setting up the editor with minimum config

-You can bootstrap your React project using [CRA](https://create-react-app.dev/) or you can do it on your own.
-Regardless of the method you choose, the next step going to be the same.
+You can bootstrap your React project using something like [Create React App](https://create-react-app.dev/) or similar.

 Let's start with installing the required dependencies.